kfrajtak/WinAppDriver/README.md

 ## How to create session
 Add reference to `Selenium.WebDriver` (https://www.nuget.org/packages/Selenium.WebDriver/) and you are ready to go.

 The driver is currently not able to start the system under test.
 You have to set process name in capapabilities.
-The IP address is currently hardwired to `http://127.0.0.1:4444`.
+When no command line argumennt is provided, the server will be started at default IP address `http://127.0.0.1:4444`.

 ```
 public static RemoteWebDriver CreateSession()